Indoor Cats and House Plants - A Bad Mix

 - Spider plant

 Many of the tricks mentioned above also work for outdoor gardens that are visited by strays.
 Let us know if you have experience with these or other plants safe for cats or additional advice for how to stop a cat from peeing where it shouldn’t in the comments section below.
-Join us on Facebook and add to the discussion, and don’t forget to subscribe to our eNewsletter.
-You can get a special discount on your first Havahart® order just by signing up!
+Join us on Facebook and add to the discussion.
+Plus, don’t forget to subscribe to our eNewsletter for exclusive updates and more great resources!